Square Footages — Do The Right Thing

 The temptation that many agents (and I assume, their builder clients) fall prey to is including the garage square footage in the ASF total as a way to appear larger.
-As an example, I have a listing here that is a 2 bedroom townhome, with 1010′.
+As an example, I had a listing that was a 2 bedroom townhome, with 1010?.
 At our list price of $325,000 that works out to be $321/psf.
-If I add in my 215′ garage, that figure drops to $265/psf.
+If I add in my 215? garage, that figure drops to $265/psf.
 What a better deal!
 Except my garage shouldn’t be counted as finished or unfinished “living” space.

 Here’s the skinny from the MLS on the topic:

-Garages: DO NOT INCLUDE THE GARAGE in the total square footage, even if it is in the basement.
+Garages.
+DO NOT INCLUDE THE GARAGE in the total square footage, even if it is in the basement.
 The same is true of carports.
 The listing will show whether or not there is a garage.
-If you feel compelled to say more than “two car garage,” do so in the “Remarks” section.
+If you feel compelled to say more then say more than "two car garage," do so in the "Remarks" section.

 If everyone did it the same, this wouldn’t be an issue.
 I think that consumers are more and more demanding accurate, precise information.
 Before they ever visit a townhome they’ve seen it online, and they are entitled to get good, unqualified information that can be relied upon from all sources.